Start by looking at what you’re responsible for and focused on in your life and configure OmniFocus to match.

 Before delving into OmniFocus, I recommend hitting the pause button and taking some time to look at the big picture of your life.
 Gaining clarity around what you’re responsible for in your life and what’s important to you can help you configure OmniFocus in a way that mirrors your life.

 If OmniFocus is configured in this fashion and kept up to date, it can help you make sure that all areas of your life are getting the appropriate amount of attention and provides a convenient and reliable way to gauge your commitment level.

 Mind Mapping Your Areas of Responsiblity

-David Allen’s Getting Things Done (GTD) methodology introduces the concept of “horizons of focus”, six levels of perspective that range from the “runway” level, where you perform discrete actions such as sending emails and running errands, to the 50,000+ foot view of your life, where the emphasis is on your purpose in life.
+David Allen’s Getting Things Done (GTD) methodology introduces the concept of horizons of focus, six levels of perspective that range from the “runway” level, where you perform discrete actions such as sending emails and running errands, to "Horizon 5", where the emphasis is on your purpose in life.

-For now, we’ll focus on the 20,000 foot perspective, which is also known as “areas of responsibility”.
+For now, we’ll focus on Horizon 2, which is also known as “areas of responsibility”.
 Specifically we’ll look at how to create a mind map that graphically depicts your multifaceted life and all of the responsibilites you’ve assumed and need to track using OmniFocus.

 To illustrate what this looks like in practice, I’ve created a fictional character called “Robin”.
 In a nutshell, Robin’s immediate family consists of a spouse, Chris and two children, Fredrick and Heidi.
 Robin works full-time at ACME Consulting, with responsibilities that include managing three team members (Larry, Mary and Harry) and reporting to ACME’s CEO, John.
 Robin is also an avid photographer and has a business called “Smile Photography” on the side.